Labradors are by far the most popular dog in America, topping American Kennel Club’s list of breed registrations for 29 consecutive years!

-The lovable Labrottie is a Rottweiler x Labrador mix which was bred from outdoor working dogs, meaning they are at their happiest outside.
+The lovable labrottie is a Rottweiler Labrador mix which was bred from outdoor working dogs, meaning they are at their happiest outside.
 Labrotties are known for their friendly and affectionate personalities.

 This breed needs at least 60 minutes of daily exercise and ideally a well fenced in yard that they can nap in afterwards.

-While they can do very well in family environments, they can often forget their own size leading to accidents.
-Weighing between 70 and 115lb, this often goes out the window when these dogs are overexcited from play.
+While they can do very well in family environments, they can often forget their own size which leadings to accidents.
+Weighing between 70 and 115lb, they forget about their size when these dogs are overexcited from play.
 Consequently, it may be beneficial to keep this dog with older children.

-2. French Labrador – French Bulldog x Labrador
+2. French Labrador – French Bulldog and Labrador

 This unusual mix is likely to have come from the designer movement.
-Sometimes called the Bullador or French Labrador, the French Bulldog x Labrador mix is a sweet natured family-pet.
+Sometimes called the bullador or French Labrador, the French bulldog and Labrador mix is a sweet natured family-pet.

 However, most of these Lab mixes end up with a slightly more elongated (mesocephalic) nose, alleviating those potential health issues.

-The one guarantee of owning a Bullador is their giant personalities!
-The clown-like nature of the French Bulldog combined with the energy and drive of the Labrador creates a dog who will go out of their way to make you laugh.
+The one guarantee of owning a bullador is their giant personalities!
+The clown-like nature of the French bulldog combined with the energy and drive of the Labrador creates a dog that will go out of their way to make you laugh.

-1. Goldador – Golden Retriever x Lab Mix
+1. Goldador – Golden Retriever and Lab Mix

-Better known as the Golden Retriever Lab mix, this combination of the number 1 and number 3 dog in America was bound to be a popular breed.
+Better known as the golden retriever Labrador mix, this combination of the number 1 and number 3 dog in America was bound to be a popular breed.